ros2/ros2_documentation/source/Tutorials/Launch-files-migration-guide.rst

 ^^^^^

 * `In ROS 1 <http://wiki.ros.org/roslaunch/XML/group>`__
-* It allows limiting the scope of launch configurations.
+* Allows limiting the scope of launch configurations.
   Usually used together with ``let``, ``include`` or ``push_ros_namespace`` tags.
-* Differences with ROS 1:
+* Differences from ROS 1:
    * There is no ``ns`` attribute.
      See the new ``push_ros_namespace`` tag as a workaround.
    * ``clear_params`` attribute isn't available.